a3888s/a3888s/README.md

 ## :gear: Work Experience

+- **IT Specialist (VoIP, PBX)** @ *CallsApp Ukraine* (April 2024 - November 2024)
+  - Configured and administered VoIP solutions, including Asterisk, FreePBX, and GSM gateways.
+  - Deployed and maintained virtual PBX systems integrated with networking equipment.
+  - Managed and optimized IP telephony and related devices.
+  - Diagnosed and resolved technical issues of varying complexity.
+  - Provided consultations to business clients on service functionality and operations.
+  - Tested, implemented, and supported new technological solutions in IP telephony.
+  - Analyzed technical challenges and optimized system performance for stability.
+  - Created technical documentation and conducted client training.

-- **Back End Developer** @ *spaceof.supply* (May 2023 - Present)
+- **DevOps Engineer** @ *spaceof.supply* (May 2023 - May 2024)
-  - Automated deployment pipelines using Docker and GitLab CI/CD
+  - Automated deployment processes using Docker and GitLab CI/CD.
-  - Integrated REST APIs for internal tools
+  - Developed REST APIs for integrating internal company services.
-  - Optimized backend performance
+  - Created CI/CD pipelines to streamline deployment workflows.

+- **Intern Python Developer** (January 2023 - May 2023)
+  - Learned and applied Python programming language and frameworks such as Django.
+  - Worked with APIs, HTTP protocols, and tools like gRPC and JSON-RPC.
+  - Explored relational databases and their integration with Python applications.

 - **System Administrator** @ *Vyshneve Customs Office* (April 2021 - January 2023)
-  - Deployed and managed server infrastructure for ERP systems
+  - Designed and deployed IT infrastructure, including local networks and server environments.
-  - Configured corporate email and remote workstations
+  - Configured remote workstations, corporate email, ERP systems, and video surveillance.

 - **Cybersecurity Specialist** @ *Armed Forces of Ukraine* (October 2019 - April 2021)
-  - Monitored and resolved security incidents
+  - Monitored and investigated security incidents.
-  - Developed correlation rules for incident detection
+  - Developed correlation rules for detecting security threats and vulnerabilities.

 ---